 Besides its exceptional honors education, perhaps the most appealing thing about Macaulay Honors College is its financial aid package.
 Macaulay offers all of its students a merit scholarship package that includes tuition and a laptop computer, plus access to funding to support study abroad, research, and internship opportunities.
 Most impressively, 87% of Macaulay students graduate debt-free!

-Macaulay’s excellent academics, coupled with its generous financial aid package, makes it an excellent value.
-High-achieving students who have limited funds (but want to get a top-tier education!) should definitely consider CUNY’s Macaulay Honors College.
+Macaulay's excellent academics—they even have a Nobel Prize winner on faculty— and its generous financial aid package makes it an excellent value.
+High-achieving students who have limited funds (but want to get a top-tier education!) should definitely consider CUNY's Macaulay Honors College.

-The honors college at the University of Alabama, which enrolled students call “UA Honors,” is a stand-alone college within the larger University of Alabama system.
+The honors college at the University of Alabama, which enrolled students call "UA Honors," is a stand-alone college within the larger University of Alabama campus.